1. An Element of Personalisation

 2. Engage Your Guests

 Often weddings can feel like a performance or show, where there’s a distinct degree of separation between the bridal party and the rest of the guests.
 You can make your guests feel more involved by introducing little details for them to engage with.
-Whether it’s having a form of confetti for then to scatter after the ceremony, or sparkles they can light as the bride and groom make their exit, these subtle details are a great way to reset the atmosphere and emphasis the collective.
+Whether it’s having a form of confetti to be scattered after the ceremony, or sparkles that your guests can light as you make your exit, these subtle details are a great way to reset the atmosphere and emphasis the collective.
 Having polaroid or disposable cameras on hand is another great way to engage your guests and create a relaxed dynamic.
 You’ll find that even guests who haven’t met before will we more than happy to jump in a photo together and strike up a conversation.
 Plus, these vintage cameras make for the most incredibly flattering photographs!

 3. Have a photo booth or backdrop